Ohio LLC Annual Filing Requirements

 If you want to start and run an Ohio limited liability company (LLC), you'll need to prepare and file various documents with the state.
 This article covers the most important ongoing reporting and state tax filing requirements for Ohio LLCs.

-Unlike most states, Ohio does not require LLCs to file annual reports.
+Unlike most states, Ohio doesn't require LLCs to file annual reports.

-In addition, you'll probably need to register to pay state unemployment insurance (UI) taxes.
-These taxes are handled through the Ohio Department of Job and Family Services (JFS).
-You can register for these taxes online or on paper (using Form JFS-20100).
-Then, on a quarterly basis, you'll need to file Form JFS-20125 with JFS.
-For more information, check JFS website.
+Unemployment insurance (UI) tax.
+In addition, you'll probably need to register to pay the state UI tax.
+The Ohio Department of Job and Family Services (ODJFS) handles this tax.
+You can register for these taxes online through the SOURCE or on paper using Form JFS-20100.
+Then, on a quarterly basis, you'll need to file wage reports with the ODJFS.
+For more information, see the UI tax for new employers section of the ODJFS website.

 Get Professional Help